 Coin-operated Self Laundry Facilities

-Coin operated self laundry is every tourist’s dream, I think.
+Coin operated self-laundry is every tourist’s dream, I think.
 I love this concept and make use of it to the fullest whenever I can.
-In Thailand, the self laundry services are not as sophisticated as you will see in a country like Singapore.
+In Thailand, self-laundry services are not as sophisticated as you will see in a country like Singapore.
 The Wonderwash Self Laundry in Singapore is world class where you get washers, dryers, folding tables, and waiting chairs, etc. to make your laundry experience comfortable.
-In Thailand, the self laundry facility may just be one top-load washing machine and no 100% dryer.
+In Thailand, the self-laundry facility may just be one top-load washing machine and no 100% dryer.
 But there is a huge difference in the cost.
 Wonderwash in Singapore costs a minimum of 5 SGD for a wash cycle.
 Dryer costs 5 SGD for every 5 minutes.
-In Thailand, I saw self laundry machines that worked at 20 THB for a wash load, roughly 20% of the cost in Singapore.
-A 100% dryer, if available at a self-laundry in Thailand, will cost about 50 THB per load as I saw in a self laundry near Night Bazaar in Chiang Mai.
-This was a really good self laundry facility.
-Others are not as good, like the one near Take A Nap Hostel in Sala Daeng Bangkok.
+In Thailand, I saw self-laundry machines that worked at 20 THB for a wash load, roughly 20% of the cost in Singapore.
+A 100% dryer, if available at a self-laundry in Thailand, will cost about 50 THB per load as I saw in a self-laundry near Night Bazaar in Chiang Mai.
+This was a really good self-laundry facility.
+Others are not as good, just a few top load machines of different sizes and no dryer.